-The failure of the referee either to give the correct signal for an indirect free kick or to hold it for the required period of time does not change the nature of the restart, nor does it alter the requirement for a subsequent touch of the ball for a goal to be scored.
+If the referee fails either to give the correct signal for an indirect free kick or to hold it for the required period of time, the indirect free kick must be retaken, regardless of the original outcome.
+In particular, if the kick results in a goal, either directly or indirectly, the goal cannot be counted.

-Note: This does not apply to an incorrect signal for a direct free kick.
+Note: This also applies to an incorrect signal for a direct free kick.
 Suppose a DIRECT free kick is awarded just outside the opposing team's penalty area and the referee raises an arm as if to signal for an INDIRECT free kick.
 If a defender were to touch the ball on its way to goal, a goal would be scored.
 To avoid that, the defenders deliberately make no attempt to play the ball, with the expectation that the referee, who is clearly signaling that the free kick is INDIRECT, would cancel the goal.
 In such a case, the referee CANNOT award the goal, even though it was scored directly from a DIRECT free kick restart.
 The decision on the restart was correct, but the signal was not.
 If the referee had indicated a direct free kick first, rather than signaling for an indirect free kick, there would be no problem, but the referee cannot change his or her mind this time, as he or she has misled the defending team by raising an arm to indicate the indirect free kick.
 The only fair and correct thing to do here is to retake the kick as a direct free kick.